News

 • Explanation: This criterion assesses whether the letter includes all necessary information and accurately represents the case notes.
 The content should:

-• Include Key Information: Ensure that all important details are covered.
+• Include Key Information: Ensure that all essential details are covered.

 • Be Accurate: Reflect the case notes accurately without omitting crucial information.